aaren/notedown/README.md

 There might be more reasons, but that was the main one for me.

+### Conversion from notebook to markdown

+Convert a notebook into markdown, stripping all outputs:

+    notedown input.ipynb --reverse > output.md

+Convert a notebook into markdown, with outputs intact:

+    notedown input.ipynb --reverse --nostrip > output_with_outputs.md

+The outputs are placed as JSON in a code-block immediately after the corresponding input code-block. `notedown` understands this format as well, so it is possible to roundtrip notebooks through json and markdown formats.

+Convert a notebook into markdown and back again, preserving cell outputs all the way through:

+    notedown input.ipynb --reverse --nostrip | notedown > same_as_input.ipynb

+This means it is possible to edit markdown, convert to notebook, play around a bit and convert back to markdown.

+NB: currently, notebook and cell metadata is not preserved in the conversion.

 ### Magic

 Fenced code blocks annotated with a language other than python are